nurimator/n.dayverse.id/_resources_en/2025-07-11-fumo-plush-doll-mine-imator-rig.md

 image: "https://placehold.co/1200x600/111827/7986cb?text=Mine-imator+Rig%0AFumo+Plush+Doll"
 ---

-Have you ever wanted to create Minecraft animations featuring Fumo plush dolls?
-This rig offers a simple and fun way to bring those soft, expressive characters into your scenes with ease.
+Fumo dolls are known for their cute and expressive charm across the internet, but what if they showed up in Minecraft?
+This rig lets you turn that idea into a fun animation project.

 ## Overview